-- Full Dentures are for patients missing an entire arch of teeth.
-They are typically made of plastic base that is colored to blend in with the gums.
-This base is designed to stay in place by forming a seal with your gums.
+Full Dentures are for patients missing an entire arch of teeth.
+They are typically a plastic base colored to blend in with the gums.
+This base stays in place by forming a seal with your gums.

-- Partial Dentures are either made with a plastic base or metal framework that will support the number of teeth missing.
-These are designed to stay in place with clasps and rests that will form around the remaining teeth.
+Partial Dentures are either made with a plastic base or metal framework that will support the number of teeth missing.
+These stay in place with clasps and rests that will form around the remaining teeth.

-If you are missing teeth and interested in getting dentures in the Indianapolis, IN and Greenwood, IN area, schedule an appointment with Dr. Goris.
+If you are missing teeth and interested in getting dentures in the Indianapolis, IN, and Greenwood, IN area, schedule an appointment with Dr. Stevens.
 He will discuss your cosmetic goals and budget concerns to determine which kind is right for you.